Frequently Asked Questions

-4-H is a community of young people across America who are learning leadership, citizenship, and life skills.
+4-H is a community of young people across America who are learning leadership, civic engagement, and life skills.
 4-H is the youth development program of the Clemson University* Cooperative Extension Service.
-As an informal, practical educational program for youth, 4-H is where there's fun in learning and learning in fun! (*4-H programs in the state are also offered via South Carolina State University.)
+As a non-formal, experiential educational program for youth, 4-H is where there's fun in learning and learning in fun! (*4-H programs in the state are also offered via South Carolina State University.)

 The South Carolina 4-H Youth Development Program uses a learn-by-doing approach, the involvement of caring adults, and the knowledge and resources of Clemson University and the land grant university system to empower youth to become healthy, productive, and contributing members of society.

 No!
 4-H is for all youth, wherever they live - on farms, in suburbs, in cities.
 4-H serves youth from all backgrounds and interests.
-It reaches both boys and girls through 4-H clubs, special-interest groups and short-term projects, school-age child care, individual & family learning & mentoring, camping, and school enrichment.
-Most 4-H members do not live on farms and they participate in contemporary projects such as bicycle care and safety, consumer education, aerospace and model rocketry, go-carting, and animal sciences.
-4-H offers membership on an age-appropriate basis without regard to race, color, sex, religion, national origin, disability, political beliefs, sexual orientation, marital or family status.
+It reaches both boys and girls through 4-H clubs, special-interest groups, short-term projects, individual & family learning & mentoring, camping, and school enrichment.
+Most 4-H members do not live on farms and they participate in contemporary projects such as robotics, photography, community service, healthy lifestyles, model rocketry, STEM activities, animal and ag sciences, and so much more.
+4-H offers membership on an age-appropriate basis and offers its programs to people of all ages, regardless of race, color, gender, religion, national origin, disability, political beliefs, sexual orientation, gender identity, marital or family status.

 4-H clubs are the foundation of the 4-H program.
 A 4-H club is a group of five or more youngsters guided by one or more adult volunteer leaders.
 A club can be any size from a small group of kids from one neighborhood to a larger club consisting of youth from all over the county.

-Youth, ages 5-19, can be 4-H club members and enroll in many different 4-H projects.
-Younger 4-H members (ages 5-8) are provided a noncompetitive learning experience as "Cloverbuds."
+Youth, ages 5-18, can be 4-H club members and enroll in many different 4-H projects.
+Younger 4-H members (ages 5-8) are provided a non-competitive learning experience as "Cloverbuds."
 Sometimes, Cloverbuds are in separate clubs where they sample a variety of 4-H projects.
 Older 4-H members also have special opportunities, such as serving on a county-wide 4-H teen council or participating in state programs and events.